-Not necessarily, but an applicant must be a "full-time employee" of a State or unit of local government (in the case of "prosecutors) or a "full-time employee" of a State, unit of local government, qualifying non-profit organization (under 42 U.S.C. §3797cc-21(b)(2)(B)(ii)) or qualifying full-time Federal defender (under 42 U.S.C. § 3797cc-21(b)(2)(B)(iii)) prior to actual receipt of benefits.
+Not necessarily, but an applicant must be a "full-time employee" of a state or unit of local government (in the case of "prosecutors) or a "full-time employee" of a state, unit of local government, qualifying non-profit organization (under 42 U.S.C. §3797cc-21(b)(2)(B)(ii)) or qualifying full-time federal defender (under 42 U.S.C. § 3797cc-21(b)(2)(B)(iii)) prior to actual receipt of benefits.

-16) Are appellate attorneys handling criminal or juvenile delinquency case appeals eligible for this program?
+16) Are attorneys who handle appellate-level criminal or juvenile delinquency case work eligible for this program?